CSaratakij/MainBlog/content/projects/Doppelganger.md

 __Wrapping Character Back__

-Assume that the wrapping destination is safe.
+Assume the wrapping destination is safe.

 When half of character reach the edge of the focus frame, I'll set character a new position to the opposite side depending on the side of the focus that character enter.